-Updating Chrome keeps you safer and gives you access to the latest iteration of Chrome’s UI, developer tools, and more.
+Updating Chrome keeps you safe and gives you access to the latest features.

-Here’s how on desktop and mobile—and below, more on why it’s so important to keep updated.
+Here’s how to do it on desktop and mobile.
+And why it’s so important to keep Chrome updated.

 1. Open the Chrome menu and select Help > About Google Chrome.